Jesus Seminar: Composition of the Seminar and qualifications of the members

 Luke Timothy Johnson, a historian of the origins of Christianity, argued that while some members of the seminar are reputable scholars (Borg, Crossan, Funk, others), others are relatively unknown or undistinguished in the field of biblical studies.
 One member, Paul Verhoeven, holds no Ph.D. but a M.Sc. in mathematics and physics, not biblical studies, and is best known as a film director.
-Johnson also critiqued the seminar for its attempts to gain the attention of the media for the 2000 ABC News program "The Search for Jesus" hosted by news anchor Peter Jennings.
+Johnson also critiqued the seminar for its attempts to gain the attention of the media with the 2000 ABC News program The Search for Jesus, hosted by news anchor Peter Jennings.

 Seminar critic William Lane Craig has argued that the self-selected members of the group do not represent the consensus of New Testament scholars.
 He writes:

 Of the 74 [scholars] listed in their publication The Five Gospels, only 14 would be leading figures in the field of New Testament studies.
 More than half are basically unknowns, who have published only two or three articles.
 Eighteen of the fellows have published nothing at all in New Testament studies.
 Most have relatively undistinguished academic positions, for example, teaching at a community college.

 Others have made the same point and have further indicated that thirty-six of those scholars, almost half, have a degree from or currently teach at one of three schools: Harvard, Claremont, or Vanderbilt University, all of which are considered to favor "liberal" interpretations of the New Testament.
 To open theist Greg Boyd, a prominent evangelical pastor and theologian, "The Jesus Seminar represents an extremely small number of radical-fringe scholars who are on the far, far left wing of New Testament thinking.
 It does not represent mainstream scholarship."
 New Testament scholar Mark Allan Powell has stated: "The Jesus Seminar is not representative of the guild of New Testament historical scholarship today.
-Rather, it is representative of one voice within that guild, a voice that actually espouses a minority position on some key issues."
+Rather, it is representative of one voice within that guild, a voice that actually espouses a minority position on some key issues".

-In the first chapter of his 2010 book Jesus of Nazareth: An Independent Historian's Account of his Life and Teaching, Maurice Casey, an irreligious British scholar of the New Testament, criticizes the Seminar for having not included "some of the best scholars in the USA, such as E. P. Sanders, J. A. Fitzmyer, and Dale Allison."
+In the first chapter of his 2010 book Jesus of Nazareth: An Independent Historian's Account of his Life and Teaching, Maurice Casey, an irreligious British scholar of the New Testament, criticizes the Seminar for having not included "some of the best scholars in the USA, such as E. P. Sanders, J. A. Fitzmyer, and Dale Allison".
 He states that these glaring omissions were compounded by the fact that many of the supposed "experts" at the Seminar were young, obscure scholars who had only just completed their doctorates.

 Flawed voting system

-The voting system has been criticized by, among others, N. T. Wright, who says: "I cannot understand how, if a majority ... thought a saying authentic or probably authentic, the 'weighted average' turned out to be 'probably inauthentic'.
-A voting system that produces a result like this ought to be scrapped."
-Casey sums up the voting process stating, "In practice, this meant an averaged majority vote by people who were not in any reasonable sense authorities at all."
+The voting system has been criticized by, among others, N. T. Wright, who said: "I cannot understand how, if a majority ... thought a saying authentic or probably authentic, the 'weighted average' turned out to be 'probably inauthentic'.
+A voting system that produces a result like this ought to be scrapped".
+Casey sums up the voting process, stating: "In practice, this meant an averaged majority vote by people who were not in any reasonable sense authorities at all".